 When I plugged in the Topping L30, I found that it had an even-handed tonality.
 While amplifiers at this price point tend to emphasize treble too much to disguise themselves as detailed, or they emphasize the bass to sound more enjoyable, I’m glad to hear that the L30 did neither of these things.
 Topping went for pure neutrality, without any disguises or gimmicks.

 Details and texturization are quite good for the price point, and picking out details within the sound is not that hard.
 During calmer parts of the song, the L30 performs superbly.
 I’m able to hear even microdetails and overtones in the vocals and the textures of the voice of the artist.

 The plucks of the guitar or how the pick strikes the strings are strikingly natural.
-Room details also quite apparent with the L30’s detailed presentation, where you can almost hear how large or small the room is when the recording was done.
+Room details are also quite apparent with the L30’s detailed presentation, where you can almost hear how large or small the room is when the recording is done.

 However, once the passage goes into a faster pace, the L30 starts to show some of its faults.
 It starts to trip over its own feet a little bit.
 When there are quick successive drum beats, the L30 sort of blurs them together a bit, and they don’t sound as distinct as I expect them to be.

 The soundstage on the L30 is slightly narrow but does not end up feeling closed in.
 There’s no wall at the end of the sound, but the sound seems to just end quite near the head.
 With good detail retrieval, my headphones were able to create a strikingly tangible image with the L30 in the system